Maine Court Records

 - Nonsupport

-- Gross habits of intoxication from drugs or liquor use
+- Gross habits of intoxication from drug or liquor use

-Divorce can be contested or uncontested.
-In an uncontested divorce, the parties are in agreement about terms and conditions of the divorce, such as spousal support, child support, child custody, debt and asset division, property use and division, and child visitation.
-Uncontested divorces are typically finalized quicker than contested divorces.
+Divorce may be contested or uncontested.
+In an uncontested divorce, the parties agree on the terms and conditions of the divorce, such as spousal support, child support, child custody, debt and asset division, property use and division, and child visitation.
+Uncontested divorces are typically finalized quickly than contested divorces.

-In a contested divorce, the parties are unable to agree on the terms and conditions of their divorce.
+In a contested divorce, the parties cannot agree on the terms and conditions of their divorce.
 These types of divorce cases typically take longer to finalize.
-For both contested and uncontested divorces, Maine has a mandatory waiting period of 60 days between the filing of the divorce complaint and the divorce hearing.
+For both contested and uncontested divorces, Maine has a mandatory waiting period of 60 days between filing the divorce complaint and the divorce hearing.

-To be eligible for divorce in Maine, applicants must have a legal ground and must meet the residency requirements.
-Either or both parties in the divorce must have lived in Maine for at least six months before the filing of the divorce complaint.
+Generally, to be eligible for divorce in Maine, applicants need to have legal grounds and meet the residency requirements.
+Either or both parties in the divorce must have lived in Maine for at least 6 months before the filing of the divorce complaint.
 Interested persons may also be eligible to file for divorce in Maine if:

 - The plaintiff is a Maine resident and got married in Maine